seanhagen/hubot-honeybadger-info/README.md

     hubot honeybadger list faults ID - returns a summary of faults for a given project ID hubot honeybadger list noticies PROJECT_ID FAULT_ID - returns a summary of noticies for the given FAULT_ID

+## TODO

+Here are some things that I'd like to add
+ - better or more detailed output for a project, fault, or notice
+ - ability to drill down into notices or faults and get specific info ( like a stack trace )
+ - filter summary list by environment, resolved, or ignored
+ - ability to ignore notices or faults
+ - ability to resolve notices or faults
+ - get a list of assigned notices/faults for a specific user
+ - get a list of notices/faults that were created or occurred after a specific time

 ## Contribution

 Fork and pr, man.